Graduate Students

 evancg@mail.ubc.ca

 Evan was born and raised in North Vancouver, BC, then went and completed his undergraduate degree at the University of Victoria in Geography, with a focus in Geomatics and GIS.
-This is where he got his first introduction into remote sensing, resource management and conservation, which led him now into working in the lab as a Masters student.
+This is where he got his first introduction into remote sensing, resource management and conservation, which led him now into working in the lab as a PhD student.
 His research focuses on the generation of fire fuel information across mountain pine beetle infestation mosaics, investigating how the level of beetle attack impacts wildfire behavior using drone based LiDAR.

 Outside of the lab Evan enjoys nearly anything outdoors, in the summer he competes in trail running as well as stand-up paddleboard racing at an international level.
 While in the winter, he skis, snowboards and plays hockey when he has time.